GiovanniGiacometti/polars-vector-store/README.md

     - Extracts the embedding column as a NumPy array.
     - Computes the similarity using NumPy.
     - Sorts results using NumPy’s argpartition for efficiency (again, shoutout to the blog post).
-    - ✅ Fastest implementation.
+    - ✅ Fastest implementation (when filtering is not requested)
     - ❌ Requires loading all embeddings into memory, making it impractical for large datasets.

 2. `PolarsTopKVectorStore`:
     - Computes the similarity directly within the DataFrame.
     - Sorts results using Polars `top_k` function.
     - ✅ Avoids materializing large DataFrames early.
-    - ❌ Slower than the NumPy-based implementation.

 3. `PolarsArgPartitionVectorStore`:
     - Identical to the previous implementation but uses the [`arg_partition` plugin](https://github.com/GiovanniGiacometti/polars-argpartition) to sort the similarities.
-    - ✅ *Should* be more efficient than the previous implementation, as a full sort is not actually needed.
+    - ✅ *Should* be more efficient than the previous implementation, as a full sort is not performed.
-    - ❌ Still slower than the NumPy-based implementation.

-The most critical cons of all this implementation is however the same: they are not as fast as a real vector store, not even close.
+The most critical con of all these implementations is however the same: they are not as fast as a real vector store.

 ## Benchmark

 A simple benchmark was conducted to compare the performance of the different implementations against a real vector store, [ChromaDB](https://docs.trychroma.com/docs/overview/introduction).
-ChromaDB was set up with default values, though further optimization is possible—refer to the [ChromaDB documentation](https://docs.trychroma.com/docs/collections/configure) for details.
+ChromaDB was set up with default values, though further optimization is possible — refer to the [ChromaDB documentation](https://docs.trychroma.com/docs/collections/configure) for details.

 The benchmarking code, available in `benchmark.py`, runs as part of a GitHub action and commits results to the `benchmark_results` folder.